 * As you read these words, I can sense you reflexively stirring to rise up against a genuine heretic, but consider the core base behind President Donald Trump: a pretty solid at 30% to 40% of the electorate.
 There's not much to be done about that --save for being a bit more selective in our efforts to get out the vote.

-* I humbly suggest that humanity needs --something-- in addition to "democracy", for its governance.
+* I humbly suggest that humanity needs --something, or a greater degree of something-- in addition to "democracy", for its governance.

 * Advocates for Technocracy Incorporated (if I read them correctly) envision an intentional technocratic future in which the inherent, corruption resistant, grounded, objective integrity of scientists, engineers and technicians would steer our ship of state --straight.
 (Yay!
 Go technicians --my kind of guys! :-)